huyenle/InfoViz2018/README.md

 * maybe a second page for visualization with both religion and science to compare them/ have them together in a graph, or a 'show together' button, when you click it a combined chart will show

 # Todo:
-* RECONCILE the name of countries based on Patheon country name

-* we need to connect all visualizations together, in term of:
-	* clicking/mouse over effect across the charts and map
-	* color scales: one color for Asia, Europe, etc. instead of messy colors as right now.

-* first show all visualizations on the level of continent.
-If you zoom in on the map into a continent, the content of all visualizations changes to the level of the countries in that continent the countries on on continent, then on country if clicked on continent.
-This could be applied for:
-	* stacked area chart
-	* bubble chart

-* sunburst needs to be bigger, with clearer title/tooltips

-* good html homepage:
+* Arrange the map in a good html homepage:
+	* An overview without science and religion???
 	* have a header, 2 lines of description
-	* click on it to show dashboard (?)

 	* for the presentation: have very specific ideas: why this topic, why the visualization, have a good story and have some use cases
+* Map:
+	* small tooltip display pp's names/info
+	* colors, legend

+* Sunburst:

+* Stacked
+	* colors according to continents

+* Bubble
+	* it does not display correctly now
+	* Fix the axis

+* Button to sellect continent (if we have time)

+* RECONCILE the name of countries based on Patheon country name

+* Connections need to do:
+	* Sunburst - stacked area and bubble chart
+	* Dropdown menu for countries (if we have time)

 * the report is due 2nd april, so don't focus on that for now